-The following illustration shows the relations between the elements in the list above. (see figure 1.9)
+The following illustration shows the relations between the elements in the list above.

-Figure 1.9: Users, groups, policies and roles.
+Figure 1.21: Users, groups, policies and roles.

 A user defines a valid user account on the system.
 A user group consists of users and other user groups.
 A policy is a rule that grants access to content or a certain system function.
 For example, a policy may grant read access to a collection of nodes.
 A role is a named collection of policies.
 A role can be assigned to users and user groups.